wribeiiro/webview-youtube/README.md

 # webview-youtube

-Small app, to play youtube videos ▶️ while:
+Small app, to play youtube videos through a "mini player" fixed to the top of your screen while:
 - Coding 👨‍💻
 - Drink coffee ☕
 - Studying 📚👨‍